University Health Services

 Students with medical emergencies should go directly to an emergency facility or call 911.

-The UHS Nurse Advice Line, (512) 475-NURS (6877), is available every day, twenty-four hours a day, to offer students advice about illness or injury.
+The University Health Services Nurse Advice Line, (512) 475-NURS (6877), is available 24 hours a day to offer guidance to ill or injured students.
 Students who need medical treatment when University Health Services is closed must go to a healthcare facility in the community and are responsible for any charges incurred.

 There are charges associated with University Health Services clinic visits.
-The complete University Health Services Charges Policy and a schedule of charges are posted on the UHS website.
+The complete University Health Services Charges Statement is posted on the University Health Services website.

 Students sometimes are affected by medical conditions beyond the scope of services offered by University Health Services.
-Payment for services at other healthcare facilities is the sole responsibility of the student; therefore, every student is encouraged to purchase student health insurance or to have sufficient insurance coverage under another policy.
-Additional information about the student health insurance plan can be found through the UHS website.
+Payment for services at other healthcare facilities is the sole responsibility of the student; therefore, students are encouraged to purchase the optional student health insurance plan or to have sufficient insurance coverage under another policy.
+Additional information about the student health insurance plan can be found through University Health Services website.

+For more information, including types of plans with which claims cannot be filed, go to the University Health Services website.
 Students are not required to have health insurance to use University Health Services; however, University Health Services can file claims with most health insurance plans.
-For more information, including types of plans with which claims cannot be filed, go to the UHS website.